slyon/ubuntu-maintainers-handbook/MergeProposalReview.md

 * Do the patches [Follows DEP-3](http://dep.debian.net/deps/dep3/)
   * You can use dep3changelog to verify the headers, as well as generate a changelog entry.
-* Do the patches match what is (proposed) upstream
+* Do the patches match what is (proposed) upstream?
+  * To be clear, if a certain case asks for violating this rule it is ok, but it should be a consicous decision not an accident
-  * If not strictly required for the change we want to make, avoid going sideways with code we need to support but not matching the future evolution of the project (hard to maintain well).
+  * The intention is to avoid deviating the code we maintain too much from how the project continues to evolve (hard to maintain well over long periods).
 * Are the patches applied the right way according to `debian/source/format`?

 ### Check for Git/maintenance